A self-guided art walking tour of Stockholm

 In Stockholm, we're lucky enough to have master painters treasures on our doorstop.
 The city curates and maintains hundreds of pieces of art, which you can discover just by wandering the streets.

 First and foremost, a disclaimer.
 I'm not an art expert but I'm definitely an admirer.
 I've been drawn to Scandinavian art, in particular Swedish master painter Anders Zorn, for many years now.
-When I moved to Stockholm, I sought out his work and also found myself falling in love with the works of his female contemporaries such as Elizsabeth Keyser, Mina Carlson-Bredberg, and Amalia Lindegren.
+When I moved to Stockholm, I sought out his work and also found myself falling in love with the works of his female contemporaries such as Elizabeth Keyser, Mina Carlson-Bredberg, and Amalia Lindegren.

-Here is one of my favourite routes that will give you both a hit of culture...and vitamin D!
+Here is one of my favorite routes that will give you both a hit of culture...and vitamin D!
 You obviously don’t need to follow the whole route and there are of course many other art gems around Stockholm.

 Centralen, Skeppsholmen, Kastellholmen